“Do I Have A Sex Addiction?”

 Before the First Group Meeting

 Please purchase the “Facing the Shadow” (3rd Edition) workbook by Dr. Patrick Carnes prior to our first group session.
 This workbook is available on Amazon.com.

-Your group leader will be in touch about how to access and take this valuable inventory.
-You will also need to email Alex to schedule a 50-minute individual session with the group facilitator to hear personal feedback and recommendations for your recovery plan.
-The total one-time cost for the assessment and the individual feedback session is $170.
+You will also need to email Alex to schedule a 50-minute individual session to meet him (the group facilitator), learn about the group’s content and process, discuss your strengths and struggles and receive personal feedback and recommendations for your recovery plan.
+The total one-time cost for the individual interview and feedback session is $140.